Privacy Policy

 7.1.)
 Amazon Affiliate Program

 The operators of this website participate in the Amazon EU affiliate program.
 This website includes Amazon advertisements and links to the Amazon.de website, from which we can earn money through advertising cost reimbursement.
 Amazon uses cookies to track the origin of orders.
-This allows Amazon to recognize that you have clicked on the affiliate link on this website.
+The data is stored and analyzed on the basis of Art.
+6 (1) (f) GDPR (legitimate interest in the correct calculation of its affiliate remuneration).
+If consent has been requested, the processing is carried out exclusively on the basis of Art.
+6 (1) (a) GDPR.

-8. eCommerce and payment providers
+8. eCommerce and Payment Providers

 8.1.)
 Processing of data (customer and contract data)